dotnet/runtime/docs/workflow/testing/libraries/testing-wasm.md

 ./build.sh libs.tests -test -os Browser -c Release
 ```

+**Note:** To use the Node environment append the following switches to your commands `/p:ForNode=true /p:JSEngine=NodeJS`.
+The first make the build to build for Node and the second will make make the test runner (XHarness) use the NodeJS engine.

 ### Running individual test suites using JavaScript engine
-The following shows how to run tests for a specific library
+The following shows how to run tests for a specific library on v8
 ```
 ./dotnet.sh build /t:Test src/libraries/System.AppContext/tests /p:TargetOS=Browser /p:TargetArchitecture=wasm /p:Configuration=Release
 ```